Why a S.A.D.D. Chapter at O.L.H.M.S.?

 In addition to the above activities, we do have time for fun.
 We try out various team building and trust building activities.
 This is a great way for our chapter members to bond and make some great, healthy, friendships.

 When does S.A.D.D. meet?

-SADD meets every Monday (when school is in session) from 3:30-4:30 in room 1113.
-This club will run throughout the school year and is open for students to join at any time (with permission from Ms. Stangel)
+SADD meets every Monday (when school is in session) from 3:30-4:30 in room #1113 (Mrs. Lukas' room on the 1st floor).
+This club will run throughout the school year and is open for students to join at any time (with permission from Ms. Stangel and/or Mrs. Candra)

 Who can join S.A.D.D.?

 Any OLHMS student can join!
 However, if we are at capacity (20 students), we can put you on a waiting list.

 What if I want to join S.A.D.D. but can't attend all meetings?

 That's ok!
 S.A.D.D. wants you to be involved in other clubs and activities!
 We like when you are with us, but understand if you want to try out for a sport or join another club for a trimester.
 We just ask that you attend as many as you can.